Autoheart

 Autoheart is a London-based indie-pop group formed in 2011, consisting of Jody Gadsden (vocals), Simon Neilson (piano, keys and saxophone), and Barney JC (guitar, bass, keys).

+As of March 2024, the band releases their music independently.
+They have described themselves as "genre hoppers".

 History

 The Gadsdens

 Jody Gadsden and Simon Neilson met in 2007 and began working together under the name The Gadsdens after collaborating on a song for a short film soundtrack.
 The original lineup also featured drummer David Roman and guitarist Drew Wilson, who was later replaced by Barney JC.
 Their debut single, The Sailor Song, released in 2009, was championed by Bob Harris on his BBC Radio 2 Show and was Single of the Week on Shaun Keaveny’s BBC 6 Music radio show.
 The single release was accompanied by an animated music video by London-based animator and director Gavin Leisfield.

 The Gadsdens appeared on The Radcliffe and Maconie BBC Radio 2 show on 17 November 2009, performing three tracks, The Sailor Song, Too Polite To Fight and Agoraphobia.

 Maconie and Radcliffe placed the band’s live version of The Sailor Song on their "Best Live Sessions of 2009" end of year list.
 In response to the news that the BBC plan to cut Radcliffe and Maconie’s radio show from four nights a week to three, Marc Lee from The Daily Telegraph mentioned The Gadsdens, commenting "I heard what proved to be my favourite songs of both 2008 and 2009 for the first time on the show – The Last of the Melting Snow by the Leisure Society and The Sailor Song by the Gadsdens, both of them strange and gorgeous".

 Q made The Sailor Song their Track of the Day, calling it “a charming and pulsating piece of piano pop that holds no surprises, tempo shifts or digital tweaks, it’s naturally sentimental, sending strong links to Tracy Chapman, mostly due to the vocal style of frontman Jody Gadsden”.

 The band received praise from MTV and were featured in The Guardians "The Measure" as one to watch.